MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

   - **Data_LegacyFallbackReason** - Value that maps to an enum indicating the reason a fallback to the legacy open protocol was triggered during a document open

   - **Data_LinkOpenInOption** - an int from 0 to 3 as follow to indicate the open in option used to open the file.
-0 means link isn't part of the LOR v2 test, 1 means oefault option is selected, 2 means in browser option is selected, and 3 means in native app option is selected.
+0 means link isn't part of the LOR v2 test, 1 means default option is selected, 2 means in browser option is selected, and 3 means in native app option is selected.

   - **Data\_LoadDocument -** Method LoadDocument execution duration in milliseconds